 Safety code words can be a good tool in your family safety toolbox.
 Here are a few ways they can be used:

 - Families can use the safety code word as a signal of danger.
 If a child is somewhere, maybe home with a babysitter or at a friend's house, the child can use the word in a sentence over the phone with the parents to let them know that she needs them to come right away because there is danger.
-An example of this would be "Hi, Miss Babysitter, we just called to say good night to little Susie, could you put her on the phone?" and when Susie gets on the phone she could say, "We're having a lot of fun, Mommy, but would you take me out for a banana split tomorrow?"
-If the safety code word is banana split, then mom knows that there is a situation that requires her to come home immediately.
+An example of this would be "Hi, Miss Babysitter, we just called to say good night to little Susie, could you put her on the phone?" and when Susie gets on the phone she could say, "We're having a lot of fun, Mommy, but would you take me out for ice cream tomorrow?"
+If the safety code word is ice cream, the child is feeling unsafe and needs immediate help.